adaptcentre/onedcu-landing-page-plugin/README.md

  Notes:
  	- The API keys are currently hardcoded.
 Site settings have been added but they are not linked in the code yet.
  	- API KEY SECURITY issue -> create new group and generate API keys?
+ 	- ADD code from polyfills.txt to /head section of webpage -> use admin interface to do this -> Internet explorer old version bug